 - Hands: Place your hands in your lap or on the armrests of your chair.
 Let your fingers be relaxed with your palms open channeling energy into your surroundings.
 You can also have palms down channeling energy back through your body.

 This meditation sitting posture should not be difficult to maintain.
 Although it may feel a bit foreign at first.
 That is because gravity has a way of forcing people into slouching seated positions.
 With practice using the above mental checklist achieving proper sitting position while meditating will become second nature.
 This proper sitting position will keep you alert as every part of your body is being intentional in its positioning.
 It will help you avoid new pains and combat old pain related to poor posture.
 It will increase your ability to breath and use your lungs to their fullest capability.
 It will keep your mind sharp and focused.
 Rather than slouching into a random train of thought your body will support your mind in staying in the moment.
 Elevate your meditation by practicing and mastering this proper sitting position.

 Properly sitting during meditation is the first step of having a great practice.
-If you find it difficult to sit properly (or simply lose focus because of the strain it puts on your body) we invite you to visit our shop and purchase a SIT3 or Ungloo Box.
+If you find it difficult to sit properly (or simply lose focus because of the strain it puts on your body) we invite you to visit our shop and purchase a SIT3 or Ungloo Box which is one of the best meditation chairs with back support on the market.
 These products are specifically designed to give you the support you need to enjoy a great meditation practice.